feihong/asyncio-tasks-talk/talk.md

     return ws
 ```

-^ The reason that the code keeps running even after you close the connection is because calls to `WebSocketResponse.receive()` **must** happen in the same coroutine that the web socket object is created in.
-But if you do run the `await ws.receive()`, the coroutine function will block indefinitely, preventing you from sending messages to the client.
+^ The reason that the code has to keep running even after you close the connection is because calls to `WebSocketResponse.receive()` **must** happen in the same coroutine that the web socket object is created in.
+But if you do invoke `await ws.receive()`, the coroutine function will block indefinitely, preventing you from sending messages to the client.
 Basically, if you want to write a task in a web socket request handler, you should limit it to operations that don't take a very long time.
 Otherwise, use a different coroutine function to write to the web socket and schedule it using `asyncio.ensure_future()`.

 ---
 # Client code